hjhart/the_rotten_pirate/README.md

 * I'm getting some Timeout::Errors when I'm downloading too many torrents at once.
 Should we be catching those?
 * Figure out when the rotten tomatoes files update and configure the crontab to run at those times.
 (DVDS generally come out on Tuesdays, but in some cases they are done other days (e.g. Harry Potter, Twilight, etc...)
 * Don't bother to download if the quality isn't up to a configurable rating.
+* Database file needs to be not a relative directory.
+Running specs outside of the root folder fails.

 ### Support